vielhuber/jwtbutler/README.md

 - `.login-form`

-some basic styling could be:
+some basic styling of the login form can look like this:

 ```css
 html.jwtbutler-login-form-visible .login-form